blodgett-calvin PART I

 AIA LA RESIDENTIAL ARCHITECTURE AWARD 2016

-In the desire minimize their perceived footprints, the project is an exercise in blurring figure and ground; building and landscape.
+In our desire minimize the buildings’ perceived footprints, the project is an exercise in blurring figure and ground; building and landscape.

 Roofs become ground planes, inside becomes outside; each structure supporting a relationship or a pursuit that matters deeply to the Owners.